ziqinyeow/agno/README.md

 - **Lightning Fast**: Agent creation is ~10,000x faster than LangGraph (see [performance](#performance)).
 - **Model Agnostic**: Use any model, any provider, no lock-in.
-- **Multi Modal**: Native support for text, image, audio and video.
+- **Multi Modal**: Native support for input and output text, image, audio and video.
 - **Multi Agent**: Delegate tasks across a team of specialized agents.
-- **Memory Management**: Store user sessions and agent state in a database.
+- **Memory Management**: Store agent sessions and state in a database.
 - **Knowledge Stores**: Use vector databases for Agentic RAG or dynamic few-shot.
 - **Structured Outputs**: Make Agents respond with structured data.
 - **Monitoring**: Track agent sessions and performance in real-time on [agno.com](https://app.agno.com).